-Teachers who have embraced UDL are great advocates for the process of designing learning programs that include struggling learners.
+Teachers who have embraced UDL are great advocates for the process of designing learning programs that include diverse learners.
 However, not all teachers like the ideas – resistance to change being a major factor.
 This was one of the findings from research on teachers’ perceptions of UDL (Universal Design for Learning).

-Mary E. Jordan Anstead from Walden University investigated the issues and presents them in her doctoral dissertation Teachers Perceptions of Barriers to Universal Design for Learning.
+Mary E. Jordan Anstead investigated the issues and presents them in her doctoral dissertation Teachers Perceptions of Barriers to Universal Design for Learning.

 From the Abstract

 This qualitative case study was designed to understand teachers’ knowledge and perceptions of UDL.
 It was designed to identify the barriers to implementation and how to overcome them.